StevenBlack/vocab/million-dollar-words.md

 ### harbinger
 A person, thing or event that foreshadows the arrival of something.
 The first robin is a harbinger of spring; the sight of billboards for hundreds of miles is a harbinger of Wall Drug in South Dakota.
-It's pronounced HAR-BIN'JER, not HAR- BJNG-ER.

 ### harridan